YouChina

 Most business travelers end up running both at once — eSIM for the phone, VPN for the laptop.

-Full reference: eSIM vs VPN, dimension by dimension
+Full reference: eSIM vs VPN vs local SIM, dimension by dimension

 Already know your path from above?
 This table is for readers who want every detail in one grid.